May offer a fixed dental option for patients with severe upper jaw bone loss

 After-Care For Your Pterygoid Implants

-Following your pterygoid implant procedure, it’s common to experience some mild discomfort, swelling, or tenderness as your body begins to heal.
-While we’ll provide specific instructions tailored to your situation, the following general tips may apply to most patients:
+Following your pterygoid implant procedure, some discomfort, swelling or tenderness is expected as your body begins to heal.
+You will receive specific instructions tailored to your situation.
+The following general guidelines may apply:

-Healing times can vary, but most patients recover well with proper care.
-If you have any concerns during your recovery, please contact our team for guidance.
+Healing times vary between patients.
+If you have any concerns during your recovery, contact our team for guidance.

 Ready to Explore Your Options?